 With these grievous events upon our collective experience, how we respond is how we will go forward.
 Sycamore’s introduction encourages us to “talk about everything, so we can feel everything.
 Let’s feel it all, so our future remains possible” (16).
 Yet, as we can see by reviews to the work, by reviews of Covid death counts, by the number of people we know living with AIDS, by the number of people we, ourselves, lost to AIDS, and are continuing to lose, by the number of people we have lost to Covid and will continual to lose, that it is our own individual emotions that create us as either compassionate or cruel.
 Sycamore testifies to “memory hovering at the edge of my awareness” (15), and certainly we will not soon forget our individual and collective grief.
 This anthology is both testimonial and directive of how to live surrounded by death :with compassion, with full emotional presence, with intellectual engagement and with eternal love.

-Su Zi has been writing life-long, with publications in poetry, fiction, essay and interview/essay form, both in literary periodicals and special interest publications for equestrian life.
+Su Zi is a 2023 Zoeglossia Fellow.
+She has been writing life-long, with publications in poetry, fiction, essay and interview/essay form, both in literary periodicals and special interest publications for equestrian life.
 She's a maker of art in a variety of forms, including painting, printmaking, artistbooks, and pottery, and publisher of an artist-made, eco-feminist, chapbook series called Red Mare.
 Her latest book is from Hysterical Books.